zyxue/zyxue.github.io/_drafts/2016-03-15-first-spacemacs-experience.md

 tags: spaceemacs,emacs,python
 ---

-I am a 5-year heavy user, and I write almost everything in emacs.
-I have been hearing [Spacemacs](https://github.com/syl20bnr/spacemacs) several times before I actually try it recently.
-Here I summarize my first hands on experience with it.
+I am a 5-year emacs user, and I write almost everything in emacs.
+I have been hearing [Spacemacs](https://github.com/syl20bnr/spacemacs) several times before I actually tried it recently.
+Here I summarize briefly my first hands-on experience with it.
 Also, since I am a Python developer, I will also comment a little on Python development environment setup at the end.

 Overall, I am really impressed by the outlook of spacemacs.
 I have my own configuration accumulated in the past 5 years, and I have enjoyed using [Solarized](http://ethanschoonover.com/solarized) color theme for a long time.
 But when it compares to spacemacs, it still looks so out of date, like in the 80s.
-This is the first reason that gets me attracted to spaceemacs.
-The other reason is its layers system.
-I currently think it as a way to help modularize all the emacs configuration, which I have been doing manually myself, and I version controlled all my configurations to a git repo.
-Since spaceemacs is a community based project, I tend to trust its structure would be much more elegant, maintainable and scalable.
-I still need to learn more about the layers system though.
+This is the first reason that gets me attracted to spacemacs.
+The other reason is its layer system.
+I currently think the layer system as a way to help modularize all the emacs configuration, which I have been doing manually myself, and I version controlled all my configurations to a git repo.
+Since spaceemacs is a community-based project, I tend to believe that its module systemwould be much better-designed, more maintainable and scalable.

 Install